Verbinen/university-activities/2021/3rd-period/RPEC/BinaryTree/README.md

-Data Structure - BinaryTree
+Data Structure - BinarySearchTree
-Java implementation of a balanced Binary Tree
+Java implementation of a balanced Binary Search Tree

 Main class is an example of how to use it.